scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/ai2/subscribe_ai2.md

 Use the subscription block that corresponds to the data type you want to receive.

-## Subscribing and receiving text messages
+## Subscribing to topics and receiving text messages
 #### Learning Focus:
 - Learn how to receive text messages from subscribed topics through AI2

 #### Goals:
 - Subscribe to topics
-- Receive MQTT text messages from MakerCloud
+- Receive MQTT text messages from MakerCloud and display them on the screen

 ![img_6.png](img/img_6.png){:width="90%"}

-**Before programming on AI2, we need to be prepared on MakerCloud:**
+**Preparation on MakerCloud:**

 1. Create a project
 2. Create a topic

-**Then you can program on AI2:**
+**Programming on AI2:**

 1. Create a project
    </br></br>
-2. Add the MakerCloud AI2 extension
+2. Add the
    [MakerCloud AI2 extension](../../ch4_connect/ai2/extension/scale.MakerCloud.aix) (right click to save a new file)
    </br></br>
 3. Add the "MakerCloud" extension and a "Received Message" label to Screen1